ortus-boxlang/boxlang-docs/boxlang-language/reference/types/query.md

 <details>
 <summary><code>addColumn(columnName=[string], datatype=[any], array=[array])</code></summary>
-Adds a column to a query and populates its rows with the contents of a one-dimensional array.
+<p>Adds a column to a query and populates its rows with the contents of a one-dimensional array.

  Arguments: